 The pictures online had me very intrigued to go there.
-I was so excited to go I started writing this on Friday making it seem all exciting, which at the time it was… However, I was a little disappointed.
-I don’t know if not only we went on an off day or but also weren’t in the best place in Cedar Key to see everything.
+I was so excited to go I started writing this on Friday.
+Making it seem all exciting, which at the time it was… However, I was a little disappointed.
+I don’t know if not only we went on an off day.
+Or we weren’t in the best place in Cedar Key to see everything.

 Exploring Cedar Key

 It wasn’t ALL bad.
 I mean it wasn’t bad at all, it just wasn’t what we expected.
 All the photos I saw online I thought it would be a fun place to go.
 However, when we got there the sky was gray, made everything around us look gray.

 Although it was gray, it was a cute little city to walk through.
 As a matter of fact, we definitely found a new place to go fishing for free Too bad this was the one day we didn’t have fishing poles in the trunk of the car… (lesson learned)

 We ended up just walking around for a good 2 hours enjoying the water and the historic looking buildings around town.
 I don’t want to discourage anyone from checking out Cedar Key.
 We definitely still had a good time.
 We just didn’t stay for as long as we wanted.